ApplicantAtlas/ApplicantAtlas/SECURITY.md

 - Once resolved, we will publicly acknowledge the contribution of the reporter in our release notes, unless anonymity is requested.

 **Policy Updates**
-- This policy is subject to change as the Applicant Atlas platform evolves.
+- This policy is subject to change as the ApplicantAtlas platform evolves.
 We encourage users and contributors to regularly review it for any updates.

 **Contact Information For Reporting**
 For any security concerns or vulnerability reports, please contact: contact.davidteather@gmail.com

 Effective Date: 4/6/2024

-We thank our community for their contributions to keeping Applicant Atlas secure and trust-worthy.
+We thank our community for their contributions to keeping ApplicantAtlas secure and trust-worthy.